Linuxadmn4718/Waybar-UPS/README.md

 Add the example module to your config.jsonc.
 Do not forget to add "custom/ups", to you modules-[LOCATION] (left,center,right)

 Add the example style to you style.css.
 Do not forget to add #custom-ups, to your list of modules in you styles.css.

+Restart waybar or logout and back in again.